etimmons24/secret_message/README.md

 ### Parameters:
     url (str): The URL of the Google Document containing character data. console (bool): Whether to print messages to the console.
-Default is True.
+Default is False.

     Returns:
         None